bear96/food-vision-app/README.md

 ## App

 The app is available on [Heroku](https://food-vision-app.herokuapp.com/).
-It's likely that you may not find the app to be working as Heroku is a paid platform and I probably ran out of money. :laughing:
+It's likely that you may not find the app to be working as Heroku has become a paid platform and I probably ran out of money. :laughing:

 ### More improvements will be made in the future in all aspects.
 The website design is rudimentary and I will probably change it into something better soon.
 Thinking of using a single-page web app in JS instead of plain HTML.